 - Avoid working with machinery or at heights.

 - You may be advised to use drops or ointment to stop infection.
 Follow your doctor’s advice as to how often to put them in.
 You will need to continue the treatment until your eye has healed.

 Prevention of foreign bodies in eyes

-The best way to prevent this happening again is to protect your eyes.
+The best way to prevent a foreign body from getting in your eye is to protect your eyes.
 Suggestions include:

 - Always wear safety glasses when working in dusty or windy areas, and especially when working in a place where flying debris is likely.

-- Safety glasses or goggles should be close fitting with side shields.
+- Use safety glasses or goggles with close-fitting side shields.
 Regular sunglasses or corrective glasses are not enough.